benjfriedrich/Ladder.loader/README.md

 Ladder.loader() is a simple non-blocking image loading function for static-style sites that runs on the client browser and loads images one at time, but in tiers.

 That means the images in the first tier will load, one-by-one, top-to-bottom, before the second tier starts to load.
-This apporach provides a progressive loading experience that lets you set priorities, while keeping it simple.
+This approach provides a progressive loading experience that lets you set priorities, while keeping it simple.

 It requires you to properly format the relevant \<img\> tags in the site's raw HTML, and call Ladder.loader() using JavaScript in the browser.